Lucas Herbert: Professional career

 In July 2021 he became a wire-to-wire winner of the Dubai Duty Free Irish Open, finishing three strokes ahead of Rikard Karlberg, a result which qualified him into The Open Championship in two weeks time.
 The following week, Herbert finished a stroke behind the leaders at the Abrdn Scottish Open, entering into the top 50 in the Official World Golf Ranking for the first time in his career.
 In August 2021, Herbert earned a place in the Korn Ferry Tour Finals in the category "Numbers 126-200 on PGA Tour Non-Member FedExCup Points List".
 He finished inside the top 25, to earn a PGA Tour card for the 2021–22 season.
 In October 2021, he won his first PGA Tour event at the Butterfield Bermuda Championship.

 In April 2023, Herbert won the ISPS Handa Championship in Japan, he defeated Aaron Cockerill in a playoff.

 In January 2024, it was reported that Herbert would join LIV Golf for the 2024 season.
 Lucas was part of the Ripper GC team win in Adelaide during April 2024 event, in which they beat Stinger GC in a playoff.
 Lucas had shot −13 over his three rounds which proved pivotal in securing Ripper GC the win.
 Lucas and Ripper GC backed up the success in Adelaide up with another team win in Singapore in May 2024.

+In the second round of the 2026 Open Championship at Royal Birkdale, he shot a 28 on the opening nine holes to tie the Open record for the lowest nine holes ever.
+He tied the record held by Denis Durnian who shot 28 in 1983, also at Royal Birkdale.